 There are ways to find and pay for a good treatment facility without health insurance.
 You can even combine several of the methods below in order to get the rehab help your loved one needs.

-Paying for Drug Rehab Without Insurance
+8 Tips on Paying for Rehab Without Insurance

 Use these strategies if insurance is not an option for addiction treatment.
 Also be sure to look at different rehab options and programs to find the most affordable therapy and get the most for your money.

-1. Financing Options
+1. Explore Financing Options

 This can be the best option if you do not have money available to spend.
 Contact the facility you are interested in and ask them about their financing options.
 The best benefit to financing is that the first payment is often not due until after treatment is complete.
 Some even give a six-month grace period to find a job and get settled before payments are due.